CassieMarie0728/my-awesomeness/README.md

 - [kd2org/karadav](https://github.com/kd2org/karadav) - Lightweight NextCloud compatible WebDAV server
 - [kd2org/picodav](https://github.com/kd2org/picodav) - Single-file WebDAV server, just drop it in a directory!
 - [louiswalch/Wordpress-Theme-Framework](https://github.com/louiswalch/Wordpress-Theme-Framework) - Collection of resources to aid in theme authoring, clean up the default Frontend output and streamline the Dashboard.
-- [magento/ece-tools](https://github.com/magento/ece-tools) - All Submissions you make to Magento Inc. (“Magento") through GitHub are subject to the following terms and conditions: (1) You grant Magento a perpetual, worldwide, non-exclusive, no charge, royalty free, irrevocable license under your applicable copyrights and patents to reproduce, prepare derivative works of, display, publically perform, sublicense and distribute any feedback, ideas, code, or other information (“Submission") you submit through GitHub.
-(2) Your Submission is an original work of authorship and you are the owner or are legally entitled to grant the license stated above.
-(3) You agree to the Contributor License Agreement found here:  https://github.com/magento/magento2/blob/master/CONTRIBUTOR_LICENSE_AGREEMENT.html
 - [magento/magento2](https://github.com/magento/magento2) - Prior to making any Submission(s), you must sign an Adobe Contributor License Agreement, available here at: https://opensource.adobe.com/cla.html.
 All Submissions you make to Adobe Inc. and its affiliates, assigns and subsidiaries (collectively “Adobe”) are subject to the terms of the Adobe Contributor License Agreement.
 - [mentionbb/mentionbb](https://github.com/mentionbb/mentionbb) - A classic forum system with next-gen.
 - [mitchmac/ServerlessWP](https://github.com/mitchmac/ServerlessWP) - Host WordPress sites on Vercel, Netlify, or AWS Lambda